 Some counties and cities have the capacity to complete public improvement projects in-house that cost over the threshold amount for competitive bids or quotations.
-Iowa Code requires that all county projects over \$100,000 must obtain public quotations, and county projects must be put out for public bid if a horizontal project is over \$93,000 or a vertical project is over \$135,000.
+Iowa Code requires that for vertical infrastructure projects over \$100,000 a county must obtain competitive quotes, and county projects must be put out for public bid if a horizontal project is over \$87,000 or a vertical project is over \$135,000.
 If a county intends to complete a public improvement project in-house, the public bidding and quotation processes waste the time and resources of both the county and any private companies that submit a bid or quotation on the project.
 ISAC supports adding an exemption from the public bidding and quotation requirements of Iowa Code §§26.3 and 26.14 for local governments that have projects over the applicable threshold amounts that will be completed by in-house staff, in order to eliminate this inefficient use of local tax resources.